jsntn/braindump/content/posts/dr.md

 -   Developer
 -   Tester

--> Who will be responsible for the deliverables packaging? the documents? and the monitoring?
+-&gt; Who will be responsible for the deliverables packaging? the documents? and the monitoring?